-09 Jun What is a Supply Schedule?
+09 Jun Supply Schedule

 Posted at 06:23h in 0 Comments

-A supply schedule provides data about the quantity of goods or services that will be supplied at various price points.
+Definition: A supply schedule provides data about the quantity of goods or services that will be supplied at various price points.

-What does supply schedule mean?
+What does Supply Schedule mean?

 Haynes Industries produces electric blankets.
 It is willing to supply greater quantities of its product at higher prices.
 This is what its supply schedule for the month of May 2018 looks like:

-Example of supply schedule
+Example of Supply Schedule

 |Price||Number of electric blankets|